guilhermebruzzi/example-react-app/README.md

 ### Firebase

 Install the Firebase CLI if you haven't already by running `npm install -g firebase-tools`.

 Sign up for a [Firebase account](https://console.firebase.google.com/) and create a new project.

 Run the `firebase login` command and login with your previous created Firebase account.

 Then run the `firebase init` command from your project root.
-You need to choose *Hosting: Configure and deploy Firebase Hosting sites* option, choose the project you created on the next step, accept *database.rules.json* to be created, choose *build* as public directory and accept to *Configure as a single-page app* with the *y* option.
+You need to choose *Hosting: Configure and deploy Firebase Hosting sites* option, choose your previous created project, accept *database.rules.json* to be created, choose *build* as public directory and accept to *Configure as a single-page app* with the *y* option.

 ```sh
     === Project Setup